Tips for giving constructive feedback

 2. Answer the question

-Screen Shot 2022-12-01 at 12.35.18 PMJoyous questions are centred around specific topics that organisations are trying to positively impact.
+Questions are centred around specific topics that organizations are trying to positively impact.
 Your feedback helps to inform which actions are taken on the topic.
+Avoid giving general feedback and try and answer the posed question as best you can.

 3. Be specific and provide examples